KnowageLabs/Knowage-Documentation/chapter_3/create_dossier/index.rst

    Document Designer.

-The following
+The following wizard page appears requesting the document template (docx or pptx format) and

 .. figure:: media/image005.png

-    Dossier Wizard first page.
+    Dossier Wizard

-In the first Dossier Wizard page user can select a new document template (docx or pptx format) , input the image prefix (the prefix of images text placeholder, for example in our case "img") and the Uploadable/Downloadable feature, in order to allow user to download and update the document template inside the dossier document.
+As shown you user can select a new document template (docx or pptx format) and the image prefix.
+The Uploadable/Downloadable features can be enabled in order to allow the downloading and updating of the document template inside the dossier document.

 .. figure:: media/image007.png